MattL75/anim-recycle/README.md

 # Features

 My animations are split into categories.
-For the moment, I have fade, rotate, scale and variety.
+For the moment, I've included fade, size, rotate, scale and variety.
 The latter is for animations that combine multiple categories for a better effect.
+Animations with the suffic 'If' are applied on enter/leave (i.e. using an *ngIf) and don't need a flag control.

 # Usage